Archive for the ‘Oracle Developer’ tag

 This error indicates that Oracle Client software isn’t installed, which is true in this case.
 I only installed the Oracle Database 11g Express Edition.
 You need to download the Oracle Client software and install it as the root user.

-user, run the following yum
+As the root user, run the following yum command:

 yum install -y ~student/Downloads/oracle-instantclient11.2-basic-11.2.0.4.0-1.x86_64.rpm |